eslint/eslint/docs/developer-guide/nodejs-api.md

 ## ESLint class

-The `ESLint` class is primary class to use in Node.js applications.
+The `ESLint` class is the primary class to use in Node.js applications.

 This class depends on the Node.js `fs` module and the file system, so you cannot use it in browsers.
 If you want to lint code on browsers, use the [Linter](#linter) class instead.